apache/couchdb/src/docs/src/api/basics.rst

   The item requested was not available using the supplied authorization, or authorization was not supplied.

+.. _error/403:

 - ``403 - Forbidden``

   The requested item or operation is forbidden.
-This might be because;
+This might be because:

   * Your user name or roles do not match the security object of the database
   * The request requires administrator privileges but you don't have them